 As with most potted plants, the soil in your rosemary pot will degenerate through watering and root growth.
-Repot at least once a year.
-Spring is a good time to repot your rosemary, but it should be fine no matter what time of year you get to it.
+Re-pot at least once a year.
+Spring is the best time to re-pot your rosemary, but it should be fine no matter what time of year you get to it.

 When the rosemary plant puts out considerable growth or looks like it just can't get enough water, it has outgrown its pot and needs to be transplanted into a larger one.
 If you want to maintain the size of your rosemary plant, root prune it by slicing off a couple of inches of the roots from the bottom and sides of the root ball and replanting in the same pot.

 Be sure to trim some of the top at the same time, to lessen the workload of the roots and the stress placed upon the trimmed plant.
-Then allow your repotted plant some time to regroup.
+Then allow your re-potted plant some time to adjust and regroup.
 It should reward you with many more seasons of snippings.